 The Cambridge Companion to the United States Constitution

-Federalism, in The Cambridge Companion to the United States Constitution 185, (Karen Orren & John w.
-Compton eds., 2018).
+Barry Cushman, Federalism, in The Cambridge Companion to the United States Constitution 185 (Karen Orren & John W. Compton eds., 2018)

 American constitutional federalism emerged from a complex matrix comprised by multiple intellectual, institutional, and experiential sources: from political theorists ranging from Machiavelli to Montesquieu and from Harrington to Hume; from colonial analogies to other dominions connected to the English realm through a common monarch, such as Ireland and seventeenth-century Scotland; and from an assortment of colonial customs, practices, and formal and informal institutional arrangements that were varied, fluctuating, contested, and in many respects underspecified.
 The multiplicity and diversity of these conceptual and historical inputs ensured that the nature and implementation of the federal idea would be matters of continuing political and theoretical debate.